I’ve just updated this blog post on Peloton milestones. Recently, I celebrated some big milestones myself.

 You get milestones for all the Peloton classes you take

 Most people are the most familiar with the concept of the Century Ride.
-That would be your ride number 100.
+That would be your ride or class number 100.

 In reality a century ride is a 100-mile ride but on Peloton, they use a different century calculation.
-You celebrate a century when you hit 100 rides, not 100 miles.
+You celebrate a century when you hit 100 rides or take your 100th class, not “travel” 100 miles.

 Anyway, when I first got my bike in 2016, the only century you could get was on the bike.
 Now, though, there is so much more to the Peloton than just a cycle.

 There is the Peloton Tread.
-There is Peloton yoga.
+There is Peloton yoga and the rower.
 And, there is Peloton strength on the app among other kinds of classes.
 Each of these disciplines has its own “century” to celebrate.

 What about the Peloton Millennium milestone

 The other big milestone that you can reach on your Peloton is the Millennium.
 That would be 1,000 rides or 1,000 classes.